Benny Friedman (singer): Music career

 In 2013, Friedman released his first spinoff album B'nei Heichala: A Shabbos with Benny Friedman, which includes traditional and modern Shabbat zemirot.

 He released his third solo album, Kol Haneshama Sheli, in 2014 and his fourth, Fill The World With Light – which included thirteen original songs – in 2016.

 In 2019, he released Kulanu Nelech – a studio album featuring 13 tracks.
 The music was executive produced by Benny Friedman and written by a wide range of composers, including: Ari Goldwag, Udi Damari, Moshe and Yitzy Waldner.
-Three tracks were recorded live with the Budapest Art Orchestra, Hungary, including orchestral arrangements by Frederic Bernard, Gershon Freishtat and Elchanan Elchadad.
+Three tracks were recorded live with the Budapest Art Orchestra of Hungary, and included orchestral arrangements by Frederic Bernard, Gershon Freishtat and Elchanan Elchadad.
 The album's songs marked a shift from his previous more traditional songs based on words from the Hebrew Bible to more universal Hebrew lyrics.

 In 2020, he released his first a cappella album, Whispers of the Heart.
 The album was conceived and recorded over one week, during the COVID-19 pandemic.
 The following year he released a follow-up album Whispers of the Heart 2.
-Whispers of the Heart 3 was released two years later.
+Whispers of the Heart 3 was released two years later with a fourth addition in the form of an EP, Whispers of a Broken Heart released in 2026.

 His sixth solo album after a six-year break, Be Gebentched!, was released in August 2025 and was produced by Doni Gross.
 They had started working on it in 2021, and it included thirteen songs.
 As well as the expected funk, it includes songs with different styles such as boogie-woogie.